adinbied/500pxBU/README.md

 # 500pxBU

 ### Requirements:
-requests, BeautifulSoup4
+requests, BeautifulSoup4, os

 ## Usage:
 After cloning the repo, use:

-`python download.py -u <url>` to download the metadata and photo to the current directory
+`python download.py <urllist.txt>` to download the metadata and photo of all specified URLS in the list to the output directory